 2. For all other component/system monitors not mentioned in section (b)(6)(A)(v)b.1. above, the malfunction criteria on any of the applicable standards (i.e., FTP or SET).

-3. For engines certified to an FTP NOx emission standard of 0.10 g/bhp-hr or lower, for criterion (1) under section (b)(6)(A)(v)b.1. above, in lieu of 20 percent of the NOx emission standard above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer, the criterion shall be 0.04 g/bhp-hr above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer.
+3. For engines certified to an FTP NOx emission standard of 0.10 g/bhp-hr or lower, for criterion (1) under section (b)(6)(A)(v)b.1. above, in lieu of 20 percent of the NOx emission standard above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer, the criterion shall be 0.04 g/bhp-hr above the NOx emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer.

+4. For engines certified to an FTP NMHC emission standard of 0.140 g/bhp-hr or lower, for criterion (1) under section (b)(6)(A)(v)b.1. above, in lieu of 20 percent of the NMHC emission standard above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer, the criterion shall be 0.028 g/bhp-hr above the NMHC emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer.

+5. For engines certified to an FTP CO emission standard of 15.5 g/bhp-hr or lower for diesel/compression-ignition engines or 14.4 g/bhp-hr or lower for gasoline/spark-ignited engines, for criterion (1) under section (b)(6)(A)(v)b.1. above, in lieu of 20 percent of the CO emission standard above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer, the criterion shall be 3.1 g/bhp-hr above the CO emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer for diesel/compression-ignition engines, and 2.88 g/bhp-hr above the CO emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer for gasoline/spark-ignited engines.

 * * * *

 (c) Manufacturer Self-Testing.